kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### How to compile only one module?

-:page_with_curl: First be sure that the core compiles fine with the command:
+📃 First be sure that the core compiles fine with the command:

     make